MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-event-forwarding.md

 ## Step 1: Add the network service account to the domain

 This procedure describes how to add the network service account to the **Event Log Readers Group** domain.
-For this scenario, assume that the Defender for Identity standalone sensor is a member of the domain. <!--this doesn't make any sense-->
+For this scenario, assume that the Defender for Identity standalone sensor is a member of the domain.

 1. In Active Directory's Users and Computers, go to the **Built-in** folder and double-click **Event Log Readers**.